oVirt/ovirt-site/source/release/3.6/index.html.md

 [Cluster parameters override](Features/Cluster parameters override) feature allows to configure the 'emulated machine' and 'cpu model' parameters for each VM separately instead of relying on the cluster default.

+### Other features

+For a detailed description of the above features and a complete list of the features included in this release please see

 ### Known Issues

 *   Use SELinux Permissive mode in order to avoid denials using VDSM and Gluster